avadhutc/Session4/README.md

 **b)** your network will generalize better to novel data (because the normalization reduces the variability between your training               and test data)
 **c)** the inputs will fall within the useful range of your nonlinearities

-  there are three common techniques for image normalization:
+  it can be achieved with following technique for image normalization:

-  **i.** Bring Pixel values in range of 0 to 1
-  **ii.**  Bring Pixel values in range of -1 to 1
-  **iii.** Bring Pixel values in range of 0 mean and  1 std dev
+  **i.** Bring Pixel values in range of 0 mean and  1 std dev

 ## 2. Receptive Field
 Our objective is to have the final global receptive field (at the final prediction layer or output layer) to be equal to the size of the object.
 This is important as the network needs to "see" the whole image before it can predict exactly what the image is all about.